gftf2011/arch-unit-js/docs/business/projectFiles/inFiles/should/projectFiles_inFiles_should_onlyDependsOn_check.md

-# Project Files in Directories Should Only Depend On Specified Patterns
+# Project Files in Files Should Only Depend On Specified Patterns

 ## Business Rule Description

-**DESCRIPTION**: All files in the specified directories (considered as a union) must have dependencies that match ONLY the specified patterns OR have no dependencies at all.
-The rule passes when each file depends exclusively on any subset of the defined patterns, on all of them, or on none.
+**DESCRIPTION**: All files explicitly selected via `inFiles([...])` (considered as a set) must have dependencies that match ONLY the specified patterns OR have no dependencies at all.
+The rule passes when each selected file depends exclusively on any subset of the allowed patterns, on all of them, or on none.

 - It is OK if files have NO dependencies
 - It is OK if files depend exclusively on SOME of the specified patterns
 - It is OK if files depend exclusively on ALL of the specified patterns
 - It is NOT OK if files have additional non-matching dependencies

-This rule ensures strict architectural compliance across multiple directories by allowing files to depend only on the specified architectural components or modules, preventing unwanted coupling to non-specified dependencies.
+This rule ensures strict architectural compliance across multiple explicitly specified files by allowing them to depend only on the specified architectural components or modules, preventing unwanted coupling to non-specified dependencies.

 **Note**: The `should.onlyDependsOn` rule validates both project paths and npm dependencies (e.g., `['express', 'lodash']`).

 **Note**: The `should.onlyDependsOn` also accepts a single string as parameter.

+**Note**: Pattern matching uses glob semantics and honors the current configuration (e.g., webpack path aliases, `includeMatcher`, `ignoreMatcher`, and `extensionTypes`).

 ## All Possible Scenarios